 As stated in the first installment, the octopus has more neurons in its arms than it does in its brain.
 I assume the arms and brain work in unison for some sort of prime directive, but what if one of the arms disagrees?
 As Scientific American states, “Like a starfish, an octopus can regrow lost arms.
 Unlike a starfish, a severed octopus arm does not regrow another octopus.”
-So, if the brain directs the arm to perform a dangerous task, does an arm ever exhibit self-preservation qualities?
+So, if the brain directs an arm to perform a dangerous task, does an arm ever exhibit self-preservation qualities?
 Does an arm ever say something equivalent to, “I saw what you did to arm number four last week, and I witnessed you grow another arm, good as new, in a short time.
 I do not consider myself as expendable as arm number four was.
-I am a quality arm who has served you well over the years,“ arm says to brain.
-“Why don’t you ask arm number seven to perform this function?
+I am a quality arm who has served you well over the years,” the sixth arm says to brain.
+“Why don’t you ask arm number seven to perform what I consider a dangerous task?
 We all know that he is far less productive.”
-I am sure that no arm has such a consciousness of its own existence in this sense, and that they largely function to serve the greater need, but how much autonomy do these arms have?
+I am sure that no arm has such a consciousness of its own existence in this sense, and that they largely function to serve the greater need, but how much autonomy do the arms have?

 Blue Blood: How many of us believed the tale that humans have blue blood, and that it only turns red when introduced to oxygen.
 The octopus actually does have blue blood, and as Laurie L. Dove writes in How Stuff Works, it’s crucial to their survival.